 Medicare recipients with incontinence will only be covered for treatments that are deemed “medically necessary.”
 Because adult diapers, pads and other supplies are not classified as medically necessary, Medicare does not pay for Depends or other incontinence supplies.

 However, there are some things related to incontinence supplies covered by Medicare such as medically necessary appointments and procedures related to diagnosing and caring for incontinence.

 Medicare Part B covers doctors services and durable medical equipment (DME), which can include catheters in some cases

-How Can You Money on Incontinence Supplies?
+How Can You Save Money on Chux Pads?